 Netent has also thrown its hat into the ring when it comes to roulette games.
 This variant is played with traditional European rules and a wheel that’s numbered from 1 to 36 with a single zero pocket.
 Although not quite as engaging as Evolution’s Immersive masterpiece, Roulette Live employs a betting time limit that makes for high-paced, exciting game-play.
 Needless to say, games are beamed in crisp HD.

 Best Places to Play Roulette Online

-It’s difficult to imagine that given the game’s popularity a casino would not have roulette on their list of table games.
-Given this huge and potentially daunting choice how does a new player decide which one to go for?
+Given the game’s huge popularity, it’s difficult to imagine an online casino that would not have roulette on its list of table games.
+Indeed, there exist a multitude of variations.
+So how does a new player decide which one to go for?

 Many online casinos now offer the play free Roulette option (some casinos call it the play for fun option).
 This is a great way to learn the rules and develop your own strategic approach.
 You’ll also be able to get a feel for the pace and etiquette of the game without denting your bank-roll.